mbalabash/find-chrome-bin/README.md

 ### Specifying `min` and/or `max` Chromium versions

+You can configure a suitable version using `min` and `max` options.

 ```js
 import { findChrome } from 'find-chrome-bin'
 const chromeInfo = await findChrome({ min: 95, max: 97 })